KevinA2505/VastVoid/README.md

 Projectiles now vanish after travelling around 1200 pixels.
 Shots fired while orbiting curve sharply towards the target so they rarely miss.
 Normal shots travel in a straight line.

+### Artifacts
+Ships can equip artifacts that provide situational abilities.
+Along with the EMP and Area Shield, a new **Gravity Tractor** generates a miniature black hole that weakly pulls nearby ships for 15 seconds.
+It has a 30&nbsp;second cooldown before it can be deployed again.